 Bicolor

-Bicolor Golden Mountain Dogs have a black base coat with white patches on their chest, face, toes, and sometimes tail.
+Bicolor Golden Mountain Dogs have a black base coat with white patches on their chest, toes, and sometimes face.
 The size of the white patches vary from dog to dog.
+Bicolor's are genetically the most common color.

 Size